morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Purpose: Provide the steps to install or upgrade firmware for Mediatek-based USB WiFi adapters.
 Some Linux distros do not include the firmware that is necessary to support USB WiFi adapters.
-Debian is a good example.
+Debian prior to Debian 12 is a good example.
 Other distros make mistakes and leave the firmware out of their distro and sometimes you may need to update the firmware.
+Then there are the numerous server distros where wifi support may not be included because the maintainers think wifi is not used in server applications.
 Hopefully the following is helpful.

 The following sections are available: